 Daniel Taukie, Marine Monitoring Program Coordinator, Nunavut Tunngavik Inc.

-There is no doubt that climate change is causing sea ice concentrations in the north to rapidly decreasing in summer months.
+There is no doubt that climate change is causing sea ice concentrations in the north to rapidly decrease in summer months.
 For Nunavut communities this has brought a dramatic increase in shipping vessels that interfere with their community well-being, in particular, their ability to hunt and conduct their traditional practices.
 There are also concerns about the increased potential for accidents, pollution and oil spills in Nunavut waters.
-Proper mitigation strategies will make sure that we are helping our marine mammals, wildlife, and environment to future sustainability.
+Proper mitigation strategies will make sure that marine mammals, wildlife, and environment have a sustainable future.

 “We Inuit have to gain power and opportunities to help our people gain access to these jobs in the future.
 Training and supporting communities is the first step but the health of our environment and understanding the cumulative effects of shipping and vessel activities will be crucial for mitigation towards the future”, adds Daniel.